sprakash57/create-react-saga/README.md

 <p><img src="https://i.ibb.co/WtWcdZf/help.png" alt="help" border="0"/></p>

-> Detailed version of the documentation can be found over [here](https://sprakash57.github.io/create-react-saga)
+> Detailed version of the documentation can be found over <a href="https://sprakash57.github.io/create-react-saga" target="_blank">here</a>

 ## 🤔 How to use?
 ```